Need to ship outside the US?

 3. Load the Brush

 "Loading" the brush is the process of transferring soap from the puck to the brush so that you can whip the soap into a lather.
 To load the brush, work it into the soap.
 The more time you spend loading, the more soap you'll have in your lather in comparison to the water that's in the brush, or water that you add later.
 The amount of loading will depend on the soap and your lather preferences.
-I load Shannon's shaving soap for about 30 seconds, which gives me the creamy, dense lather that I like.
+Because of our hard Cleveland water, I load Shannon's shaving soap for about 60 seconds, which gives me the creamy, dense lather that I like.

 4. Create the Lather